lordmary/lordmary/README.md

 ### I'm a student of Computer Science at UFU, currently working on <a href="https://inovacaobrain.com.br/">Brain Innovation</a> at the core of research and development </h2>

-### Also I'm working on:
+### I'm working on:
 <img align="right" alt="Mary-CSS" height="90" width="80" src="https://user-images.githubusercontent.com/57708477/130838973-baf70203-a938-49f7-88ba-93893839e216.png">

-- Personal projects, always trying to learn more
+- Computer networks and Internet protocols focusing on SIP
-- Starting my studies in Java and JavaScript
+- Cloud virtualization and Amazon Web Services
-- Learning more about Media Wiki and Docker
+- Asterisk to develop a VOIP network

 ### Find me on: